Praagnya/Automated-CL-Generator-for-LinkedIn-Jobs/README.md

 File/Folder Descriptions
 - **main.py**: The main script to run the project, orchestrating the entire workflow.
 - **scraper.py**: Contains logic for extracting job descriptions from LinkedIn.
 It uses tools like Selenium or BeautifulSoup for web scraping.
 - **user_prompt.py**: Manages the creation of structured prompts fed into AI models.
-These prompts format user skills and job descriptions for generating cover letters or CVs.
+These prompts format user skills and job descriptions for generating cover letters.
-- **generator.py**: Utilizes AI models (e.g., OpenAI GPT) to create tailored CVs based on the extracted job descriptions and user-provided data.
+- **generator.py**: Utilizes AI models (e.g., OpenAI GPT) to create tailored Cover Letter based on the extracted job descriptions and user-provided data.

 Future Enhancements
 	•	Add support for multiple job boards (e.g., Indeed, Glassdoor).